-An extremely user friendly and easy way to plan out your project management endeavors.
+An extremely user-friendly and easy way to plan out your project management endeavours.
 Trello is a project management app for individuals to small and medium businesses alike that makes use of kanban boards.

-Kanban boards being a system pioneered by Toyota and taught to all factory teams to insure that each part is made with quality in mind over due dates and with consistent care throughout each step.
+Kanban boards being a system pioneered by Toyota and taught to all factory teams to ensure that each part is made with quality in mind overdue dates and with consistent care throughout each step.
 Trello allows you to create handy dandy lists to track your tasks and customize them to your heart’s content.

 You can add steps for each task in those lists denoting anything from development status to distribution.
 Complete with dates, labels and comments.
 Enabling you to perfectly keep track of your project’s aspects and overall status.
 Trello also contains “power-up” options that allow you to make more dated tasks automatically fade away, vote on tasks and view each individual task on a calendar.
 Think of it as a fun little whiteboard full of post-it-notes.